Kaabachi/project-ada/README.md

-# Slicing the deep dish pizza:   Using social media in accordance to Chicago's open data to protect consumers from food based illness.
-Exploring social determinism in food inspection

-Mixing social media with food inspection to protect consumers from food based illnesses

-Is the customer always right ?
-Leveraging the relationship between food inspections and social media

-Combining Social media and public services to improve prevention of foodborne illnesses.
+#Combining Social media and public services to improve prevention of foodborne illnesses.

 # Abstract